Firstly, let's clarify the main types of Life Insurances:

 · The default cover levels are typically capped at relatively low sums insured.
 For instance, if you ask your super fund for more insurance than you have received by default you will be expected to answer medical questions.

-· The cover is typically of lower quality than underwritten insurance. · You cannot apply for many of the features of underwritten insurance. | · As your health is being assessed as part of the application, these policies can have loadings, exclusions or you may be declined insurance cover if your conditions are serious enough. · The process is more time consuming than automatically receiving default insurance.
-For instance, you may be required to have a blood test as part of the application process. |
+· You cannot apply for many of the features of underwritten insurance. | · As your health is being assessed as part of the application, these policies can have loadings, exclusions or you may be declined insurance cover if your conditions are serious enough.

 So, what role does a Financial Planner play?
 A Financial Planner who offers life insurance services (such as us at Source Wealth) help in the following ways: